Last Updated on September 1, 2021

-We brought the kids along for the fun this time.
-The kids became so wide-eyed by the train cars around them.
+This is also a popular hike to do with kids.
+The kids always become so wide-eyed by the train cars around them.
 Most of the 4.5km (out and back) trail to the Whistler Train Wreck site is easy.
-The trail only one very short steep downhill section near the suspension bridge, but the hike is definitely easy enough for all ages.
+The trail only has one very short steep downhill section near the suspension bridge, but the hike is definitely easy enough for all ages.
 The best time to do the hike is from May to November.
 In the winter months of December to March, snowshoes are recommended as the area sees a lot of snowfall.

 Related Story – One Of Whistler’s Best Waterfalls: Alexander Falls

 The train wreck trail is also part of the Sea To Sky trail, which connects the adventure towns of Squamish and Whistler.
 You can also hike to Brandywine Falls Provincial Park from the same Train Wreck parking lot.
 To reach Brandywine Falls is an additional 12.5km.